-During the normal course of business, SOS may be involved in litigation.
-SOS has accrued liabilities within accrued expenses and other current liabilities in the accompanying consolidated statements of financial position for legal claims in which information has become available to indicate that it is probable that a loss has been incurred and the amount of the loss is known or can be reasonably estimated.
+During the normal course of business, the Organization may be involved in litigation.
+The Organization has accrued liabilities within accrued expenses and other current liabilities in the accompanying consolidated statements of financial position for legal claims in which information has become available to indicate that it is probable that a loss has been incurred and the amount of the loss is known or can be reasonably estimated.